Software Developer Gains Visibility and Control Over Contingent Labor Category Spend (onshore and offshore)

 Client Profile: A developer, licensor, and supporter of software and devices

-In late 2017, our client chose Simplify VMS to provide visibility into their contingent labor management program.
+Our client chose Simplify VMS to provide visibility into their contingent labor management program.
 Prior to onboarding Simplify VMS, the client’s HR managers experienced several challenges with managing their contingent workforce, including:

 They didn’t have a full view of non-employees working for their organization; where they were located, which agency they were from, or which compliance procedures were followed (if any) to onboard them

 They didn’t have one centralized process to manage their contingent workforce; creating a significant burden surrounding supplier engagement (e.g., contract negotiations, invoice reconciliation, etc.)

 They didn’t have visibility into their talent suppliers’ pricing and markups; supplier base opacity often times resulted in higher costs to onboard contingent labor resources, which reduced the program’s return on investment

 They did not have an existing vendor management system (VMS) and so they needed support to setup the tool

 Through a competitive RFP bid process, the client decided to go with Simplify VMS for its ease of use, straight forward system setup and quick implementation timeline.